skylynf/skylynf.github.io/_pages/academic.md

 - Orchestrated the entire algorithm process to be tensorized and deterministic.
 - Offered a more versatile GPU-Accelerated solution compared to traditional parallel ACOs.

+Detail:
+TensorACO: notable for its elegance, simplicity, and scalability.
+With tensorization, optimizing 89 times compared to serialization methods with no loss of solution quality.
+New exploration of the i-roulette method of choosing movement has produced substantial findings, achieved an extra acceleration of 2.12x.
+Preparing for upcoming submission to the Genetic and Evolutionary Computation Conference 2024.

 ---

 ## Capacitated Arc Routing AI Based on Heuristic Genetic Algorithm